 Are you looking for a cheaper alternative to genuine cartridges? s2m2 has a full range of generic ink cartridges which represent a big saving over the genuine product without sacrificing print quality.
-Since 2007 we have been retailing the same brand of compatible canon inks and they have proven to be extremely reliable and trouble free.
+Since 2007 we have been retailing the same brand of Canon Ink Cartridges and they have proven to be extremely reliable and trouble free.
 Canon Inkjet printers are in general very reliable and they are one of the best choices to buy as they work incredibly well with generic inks.

 One of the reasons for this is the fact that they use a "Thermal Printhead".
 The thermal printhead is much less succeptible to clogging compared to the piezo head used in most other printers.
 For this reason you can leave the printers idle for long periods of time without the print head clogging.